Get

 Final Thoughts

 There are several things you can do when your dog is sick and requires extra attention.
 First, have an honest and respectful conversation with your employer about your situation and be proactive with making offers to help work run smoothly while you care for your dog.
 If your employer doesn’t offer enough time off or the option to work from home, try asking family or friends if they can stop by and check on your dog.
 You can also look into pet sitters who can stay with your dog while you work.
-If your dog requires extensive attention, it’s often best to talk with your veterinarian to see if boarding your dog at their facility is a viable option.
+If your dog requires extensive attention, it’s often best to talk with a veterinarian to see if boarding your dog at their facility is a viable option.

 Having a sick dog can be very stressful.
 Therefore, it’s quite normal and reasonable to reach out to others and ask for help so that you can be there for your dog and ensure they receive the best possible care.